harding/old-docs-history-bitcoin.org/en/developer-guide.md

 LIFO should not be used when the primary transaction recipient's reputation might be at stake, such as when paying employees.
-In these cases, it's better to wait for transactions to be fully verified (see the subsection above) before using them to make payments.
+In these cases, it's better to wait for transactions to be fully verified (see the [Verification subsection][] above) before using them to make payments.

 ##### First In, First Out (FIFO)

-The oldest outputs are the most reliable, as the longer it's been since they were received, the more blocks would need to be modified to double spend them.
-However, after just a few blocks, a point of rapidly diminishing returns is reached.
+The oldest [outputs][] are the most reliable, as the longer it's been since they were received, the more blocks would need to be modified to [double spend][] them.
+However, after just a few [blocks][], a point of rapidly diminishing returns is reached.
 The [original Bitcoin paper][bitcoinpdf] predicts the chance of an attacker being able to modify old blocks, assuming the attacker has 30% of the total network hashing power: